From the Director . . . Primary Research: Balancing the Sought with the Serendipitious

 When you review your dedicated journal, you will see what your book is really about.
 You will also see good ideas on which you didn’t follow through.

 The entries in my dedicated journal often take the form of desperate prayer.
-Help me see this scene as if it had journal2already happened.
+Help me see this scene as if it had already happened.
 Help me see the truth of it.
 Help me be the person who can write this book.
 But scattered among all those cries of a drowning woman are some pithy statements that shed light on what I need to strengthen the rewrite.
 Character motivation, nuances of theme, depth of relationships between characters.

 My little journal was a gift from a student, a replica of a sixteenth-century design.
 I usually write a minimum of a page in it before I settle into my creative zone.
 It has become like a door into my writing mode.
 I try to open my mind and pour my inhibitions about the writing onto this page so they don’t block me where it counts.